top of page

 Scottish House Members' Business Centre, exclusive to members of The Australian Club and their invited guests, caters to entrepreneurs, CEOs and business owners from all levels of businesses.

-Split over two levels Scottish House Members’ Business Centre offers 17 private offices, 2 communal workspaces, a Boardroom to seat 20 people, 3 smaller meetings room to seat up to 8 people and 2 sound absorbent phone booths for those private video calls.
+Opened in 2012, Scottish House Members’ Business Centre offers 10 private offices, a communal workspace, a Boardroom to seat 20 people, and a smaller meeting room to seat up to 6 people.

 Business Centre Team